svekeman/ays9/docs/AYS-Introduction.md

 We use only one command `ays` to control everything:

-- Convert a blueprint to one or more AYS services by executing `ays repo blueprint`, which will configure all dependencies of each service.
+- Convert a blueprint to one or more AYS services by executing `ays blueprint`, which will configure all dependencies of each service.
 - Install services by executing `ays action install`
 - check `ays --help` for a complete list of available commands